oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-01-acknowledgements.md

     },
 ```

-The value type of Acknowledgment is `object` with at least one and at most four properties.
+The value type of Acknowledgment is `object` with at least `1` and at most four properties.
 Every such element acknowledges contributions by
 describing those that contributed.
 The properties are: `names`, `organization`, `summary`, and `urls`.